This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Anita and I recently returned from the Pittsburgh, PA area.
-Anita was there for a conference, and I was there for food.
+My wife and I recently returned from the Pittsburgh, PA area.
+My wife was there for a conference, and I was there for food.
 Right down the street from our hotel was Pizza Bella.
-They made the most amazingly good hoagie that as soon as we returned home I had to make hoagies.
+They made the most amazingly good Italian hoagie that as soon as we returned home I had to make hoagies.
 And here it is in all of its glory.
 Great meats, cheese, and fresh toppings, all with a fantastic dressing.

 I hope I never have to decide between which is my favorite: hoagies or muffulettas.
 They are both fantastic sandwiches, both with a lot of Italian influence in the ingredients.
 One thing is for sure, though.
 The next time we are in the Pittsburgh area we’ll swing by Pizza Bella and grab more hoagies.